jross765/JGnuCashLibNTools/README.md

     $ git clone --recurse-submodules https://github.com/jross765/JGnuCashLibNTools
       ```

 4) Check out the latest version tag.
-In this case: `V_2026-03`.
+In this case: `V_2026-04`.

-      The author has, in the course of his professional career, met plenty of self-declared super-pro
+      The current maintainer has, in the course of his professional career, met plenty of self-declared
-      developers who do not seem to understand the concept of version tags and configuration management,
+      super-pro developers who do not seem to understand the concept of version tags and configuration
-      so please bear with him for telling you the seemlingly obvious...
+      management, so please bear with him for telling you the seemlingly obvious...

 5) Compile the sources: